jlangaa/bouldr/README.md

-# PSYC859 Spring 2020
+# bouldr README
-Repo for PSYC 859 Computational Statistics Project
+Repo for the `bouldr` package, which originally started as a project for PSYC 859 Computational Statistics at the University of North Carolina at Chapel Hill.

 ## Requirements
 - `dplyr`